avinazz3/arki-mvp/README.md

    - The system will attempt to connect to IBKR TWS/Gateway
    - It will load configuration and portfolio allocations
    - A command-line interface will appear with available commands
+   - Ignore all market data related warnings/errors: the program will work as intended.

 2. **Commands Available**:
    - `deposit <amount>`: Simulate a cash deposit and allocate it according to the portfolio strategy